alafilearnstocode/final_report/final_report/docs/appendices/user_feedback_summary.md

 ---
-sidebar_position: 7
+sidebar_position: 5
 ---

-# Appendix X: User Testing Summary
+# Appendix E: User Testing Summary

 ## Introduction
 On 7th May, 2025, our team conducted a series of user testing sessions to gather feedback on all four of our mockups developed for a product intended to help students dress appropriately for Evanston’s unpredictable weather.
 These mockups included: the Sectioned Wardrobe, the Clothes-Share, the Style Chatbot and the Style Uploader.
 Our goal was to observe and understand how participants interacted with each mockup, and identify pain points or areas of improvement.